Basehor-Linwood High School: History

 Basehor-Linwood High School was formed as a result of a merger between the Linwood School District and the Basehor School District that occurred in 1966, when the two districts combined to form Basehor-Linwood USD 458.
 The schools remained in two separate buildings until 1987 when the merger was finalized.
-Linwood High School closed on June 10th, 1987, and remaining students were moved into the Basehor school building.
+Linwood High School closed on June 10, 1987, and remaining students were moved into the Basehor school building.
 Ward L. Kiester, who was the principal of Basehor High School at the time of merger’s finalization, was named the first superintendent of the district.

 Basehor before merger

 In 1905, the first high school classes were held above a general store.
 One year later, a new building was built for all of K-12.
 The high school met upstairs, while the lower grades occupied three downstairs classrooms.
 Reuben Basehor donated $1,000 to the school to build a library.
 In 1938, a brick two-story building was built as a part of the Works Progress Administration.
-In 1955, the grade school classes moved to a new facility, while the high school remained in this building until a new Basehore High school was constructed in 1962.
+In 1955, the grade school classes moved to a new facility, while the high school remained in this building until a new Basehor High School was constructed in 1962.